alexeyOnGitHub/build-publisher-plugin/README.md

 Name it "Build Publisher Plugin" or whatever you want, then click "Add" to add a new Logger with this pattern:

     org.jenkinsci.plugins.bpp

+## Building the plugin from source code

+You need to have Gradle 2.5+ to build the plugin.
+Clone this repository and run in the project folder:

+    gradle jpi -x test

+This will create build/libs/jenkins-publisher.hpi file, which you can upload from your computer on the Advanced tab of Manage Plugins Jenkins page.
+"-x test" option tells Gradle to skip tests.